3 Easy DIY Spring Home Decor Projects

 I tied some pretty pastel spring ribbons to the wood “Welcome Spring” cutting board.
 The chocolate Easter eggs are just for fun.

-I bought this set of three galvanized flower containers in Atlanta a few years ago.
+I bought this set of three galvanized flower containers in Atlanta several years ago.
 We’ve used them for different flowers, but I always thought they needed some embellishment.

 This is the holder they go in.
 There are hangers on the back, but I’ve never used them.